pzaino/thecrowler/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fpzaino%2Fthecrowler.svg?type=shield&issueType=security)](https://app.fossa.com/projects/git%2Bgithub.com%2Fpzaino%2Fthecrowler?ref=badge_shield&issueType=security)
 ![License: ](https://img.shields.io/github/license/pzaino/TheCROWler)

-Project status: Still under active development, but most of it is already usable.
+**Project status:** Still under active development!
+However, most of it is already usable.
+Alpha tester welcomed!

+**Please Note**: This is the new official repo for the project, the old C+++ and Rust repositories are now closed and no longer available/maintained.
+Please use this one for any new development.

 ## What is it?